Start breaking bad habits today

 1

-1. Define your bad habit challenge
+1. Define your habit challenge

 2

-2. Set the deadline & Financial commitment
+2. Set deadline & daily incentive

 3

-Success Stories πŸ‘‘
+Success stories πŸ‘‘

 We're proud to say that many people have gone before you and turned their lives around by breaking annoying, shameful, and even harmful bad habits.
 Overeating, smoking weed, drinking energy drinks, scrolling TikTok, watching porn.
 They have quit.
 Now it's your turn! πŸš€